 Supporting Collaborative Change: Our 2017 LAUNCH Grants and GROWTH Grants

-We have identified 2 key inflection points in which we find that it is key for collaborations to obtain funding and capacity support.
+We have identified 2 key inflection points in which we find that it is key for collaborations to obtain funding and capacity building support.
 We have now structured our grantmaking to support two different grant tracks; LAUNCH and GROWTH as depicted in the diagram below:

-2 LAUNCH Grants will support early stage collaborations to launch new strategies by pilot testing a promising solution or set of solutions.
+LAUNCH Grants support early stage collaborations to launch new strategies by pilot testing a promising solution or set of solutions.
 Collaborations that are a good fit for our LAUNCH Grant are those currently in Phase II of the five phases of collaboration illustrated above.

-2 GROWTH Grants will invest in proven collaborations to grow momentum and support to begin to scale solutions and make systems changes.
+GROWTH Grants invest in proven collaborations to grow momentum and support to begin to scale solutions and make systems changes.
 Collaborations that are a good fit for our GROWTH Grant are those currently in Phases III and IV of the five phases of collaboration illustrated above.

-"EatSF never could have happened without money from the Hellman Initiative.
-Their support was absolutely crucial to getting all the right players to the table—including exciting new sources of funding that have allowed us to rapidly build our vision.” – Hilary Seligman, EatSF
+EatSF never could have happened without money from the Hellman Initiative.
+Their support was absolutely crucial to getting all the right players to the table—including exciting new sources of funding that have allowed us to rapidly build our vision. – Hilary Seligman, EatSF

-"The Hellman Initiative grant came along during a critical time for our Children’s Oral Health Collaborative.
-It took the early seed money support from Hellman to help move us from great ideas to real policy change and implementation." – Lisa Chung, CavityFree SF
+The Hellman Initiative grant came along during a critical time for our Children’s Oral Health Collaborative.
+It took the early seed money support from Hellman to help move us from great ideas to real policy change and implementation. – Lisa Chung, CavityFree SF